|Tyranny of the Stars by Robert Brookes|

 Tyranny of the Stars, Part IV: Marshal

-A shingle hanging outside of a battered storefront in the ash-dusted streets depicts a cat walking on an iron fence while stalking a rooster.
-The name "Cock & Puss" is written below in gold script, giving the establishment a touch of tongue-in-cheek humor.
+A shingle hanging outside of a battered storefront in the ash-dusted streets depicts a cat walking on an iron fence while stalking a mouse.
+The name "Stalker's Fence" is written below in gold script.
 A sparrow, too, rests atop the sign.
-Not a part of the sign itself, but rather a visitor covered in a thin shroud of ash.
-The tiny bird flutters its feathers, picks at its pinions with its beak, then alights into the air as a lone traveler makes his way down the street.
-At this hour of evening, when the sun is a greasy spot of light over the western mountains and the shadows are long and grasping, gas-lamp light on the streets paints the ashy streets a jaundiced hue.
+The bird isn't part of the sign itself, but rather a feathered visitor covered in a thin shroud of ash.
+The tiny bird flutters, picks at its pinions with its beak, then alights into the air as a lone traveler makes his way down the street.
+At this hour of evening, when the sun is a greasy spot of light over the western mountains, barely visible through the smog, the shadows are long and gas-lamp light paints the ashy streets a jaundiced hue.
 The traveler pauses, looks up the sky, thoughtfully, then turns towards the tavern.

 Inside, the noise of creaking hinges is drowned out by the din of piano playing, and much conversation.
 The saloon doors swing back and forth slowly, letting narrow shafts of diffuse gray light and a lone traveler spill in from the street outside.
 The particles of ash caught in the light swirl around the man walking through those doors, and the heavy report of his boots on the hardwood floor is likewise swallowed up by the noise.
 When patrons of the bar spot him, their backs tense and posture straightens, eyes square on his tall frame but only a few make eye contact.
 Most are focused on the double-barreled shotgun folded casually over one arm.

 "It's important that I find him," is overheard by the gunslinger, coming from an out of place stranger down the bar.
 "I was told that Jezidah frequented this establishment."
-The gunslinger's cold gray eyes lift up from his drink, watching the dark-haired Garundi woman dressed in the ruffled finery of a noble press a few gold coins onto the bar-top beside a swarthy, dwarven patron.
+The gunslinger's cold gray eyes lift up from his drink, watching a dark-haired Chelish woman dressed in the ruffled finery of a noble press a few gold coins onto the bar-top beside a grimy, dwarven patron.

 The dwarf scrutinizes the coinage, then shakes his head.
 "Told ya," he grunts, "ain't seen Jezidah in months.
 Might be out on contract, lots a'heads needin' huntin' that ain't gonna' hunt themselves."
 The coins are pushed back towards the noblewoman, all while the gunslinger watches quietly, intently.

-Seated now across the table from Serana, the gunslinger takes an opportunity to withdraw a thick cigar from within his jacket, rolling it between calloused fingers before slicing the end off with a folding knife.
-"You're a long way from Westcrown," is more telling a comment than Serana first realizes; it isn't a lucky guess.
+Seated now across the table from Korva, the gunslinger takes an opportunity to withdraw a thick cigar from within his jacket, rolling it between calloused fingers before slicing the end off with a folding knife.
+"You're a long way from Westcrown," is more telling a comment than Korva first realizes; it isn't a lucky guess.
 "What brings you here, lookin' fer' Jezidah?"

 Lighting his cigar with a tindertwig, the gunslinger draws in a slow, purposeful breath.
 The head of the cigar glows brightly, crackling and popping before a puff of smoke is exhaled through his nose and across the bristly whiskers of his thick mustache.
 "Jezidah's dead," is simply put, the tindertwig waggled in the air to extinguish it.